 Bordeaux mixture is a traditional fungicide that is still effective at dealing with fungal diseases, even in commercial orchards and vineyards.
 Developed originally for vineyards more than 150 years ago, it is a mixture of copper sulfate and lime.
 For detailed info on how to make and use Bordeaux mixture, check out this recipe courtesy of the University of California Davis.

 Please note.
 We highly recommend this fungicide, but be careful.
 Some of the chemical components of it are rather intense.
 So heavy use in the soil for decades can cause excessive copper build-up.
 But this is still considered an organic solution.
 In fact, vineyards still utilize this solution today.

 BONUS: You can make a simple insecticide from natural soap (such as Dawn Simply Clean).
-Add two tablespoons to every cup of water, and put into a clean spray bottle.
+Add two tablespoons to every cup of water, and put into a clean spray bottle or a garden sprayer.
 Shake well and apply directly to insect pests.
 This insecticide is harmful to beneficial insects as well, but it will take care of insect pests, including grasshoppers if it’s applied directly to the insect in massive doses.